ddev/ddev/docs/content/developers/writing-style-guide.md

 ## Voice and Tone

-We want to be clear and encouraging for everyone that bothers to read DDEV’s documentation, rewarding the time and attention they choose to give to it.
+In the spirit of the [Code of Conduct](../users/code-of-conduct.md), we want to be clear and encouraging for everyone that bothers to read DDEV’s documentation, rewarding the time and attention they choose to give to it.

 ### Beginner-Friendly, Expert-Compatible